📞 Call Us: +91-8860706060

 Yes, river rafting is one of the adventure activities in Kasol.
 The Parvati River offers thrilling rapids suitable for both beginners and seasoned rafters, providing an exciting experience with beautiful views of the valley.

-For an adventure trip to Kasol, pack comfortable trekking shoes, warm clothing (even in summer, evenings can be chilly), rain gear, a backpack, waterproof bags, and personal essentials like a camera, power bank, and snacks.
+For an adventure trip to Kasol, pack comfortable trekking shoes, warm clothing (even in summer evenings can be chilly), rain gear, a backpack, waterproof bags, and essentials like a camera, power bank, and snacks.

 While some trekkers prefer to go solo, hiring a local guide can enhance the experience.
-A guide helps with navigation, safety, and cultural insights, especially on treks to remote areas like Malana or Kheerganga.
+Guides assist with navigation, safety, and cultural insights — especially for remote treks like Malana or Kheerganga.

-Kasol is open to foreign tourists, but like in all places in India, make sure to carry valid identification and necessary permits for trekking.
-Always check the local regulations before heading to restricted areas, such as Malana village or trekking routes near the borders.
+Kasol is open to foreign tourists, but valid identification and trekking permits are required.
+Always check local regulations before visiting restricted areas like Malana village or border trekking routes.

 Enquiry Now